 Over the millennia, countless nations and countries have arisen and disappeared into the annals of history, but some have stuck around.
-It’s impossible to say absolutely which have been around longest, but here are ten of the oldest.
+It’s impossible to say which have been around longest with complete certainty, but here are ten known to be some of the oldest.

 You might also like: Why Li Bai and Du Fu Are Still China’s Most Popular Poets

 While the founding date of 1139 doesn’t exactly place Portugal among the ranks of ancient civilizations, it deserves a place on this list because of the stability of its borders.
-It was founded as a kingdom in 1139 CE.
-As the rest of Europe has shuffled through ever-changing borders with various monarchs, empires, republics, and people’s democracies, Portugal has remained Portugal.
-In case you need more convincing, Portugal was also at the forefront of the Age of Discovery.
+As the rest of Europe has shuffled through ever-changing borders with various monarchs, empires, republics, and people’s democracies, this hasn’t been the case with Portugal.
+In case you need more convincing, the country was also at the forefront of the Age of Discovery.
 Though that time was imperialist and detrimental to aboriginal societies, it contributed substantially to creating the world we know today.

-Japan claims it was founded in 660 BCE by the (most likely mythical) Emperor Jimmu.
+Japan claims it was founded in 660 BCE by the Emperor Jimmu, according to mythology.
 A Chinese chronicle attests to Japan’s existence in the 3rd century CE, which still gives the country some serious staying power.
 Buddhism spread to Japan soon after that, and the nation was already developing a literary tradition in the 8th century, which culminated with the writing of The Tale of Genji in the early 11th century CE.
-The period that saw this development, the Heian period from 794–1185 CE, also saw numerous other cultural traits appear that still define Japan today.
+The period that saw this development, the Heian period (794–1185 CE), also saw numerous other cultural traits appear that still define Japan today.

 While Iran has only existed in a recognizable form since the beginning of the 16th century, the area has a longer history of civilization than almost anywhere in the world.
 The Bronze Age Elamite civilization was one of the first to develop cuneiform writing in the 3rd millennium BCE, and Proto-Iranian groups were already arriving in the area in the 2nd millennium BCE.
-The Achaemenid Empire, which existed from 550–330 BCE, was the biggest empire that the world had ever seen.
+The Achaemenid Empire, which existed from 550—330 BCE, was the biggest empire in ancient history.

 Going further back than nations and countries, some of the oldest hominid fossils have been found in Ethiopia.
 The country has had various monarchies since the 2nd millennium BCE.
 Importantly, Ethiopia was the only African country that was never colonized by a European country, as they were able to defeat all invading forces.
 When the League of Nations, the interwar predecessor to the United Nations, was formed after World War I, Ethiopia was the only independent African member.
 Ethiopia has always been a highly diverse, multi-ethnic state, and this also extends to its religion.
-The Kingdom of Aksum was one of the first countries after Armenia to accept Christianity, but there are also long histories of Muslims and Jews in the country.
+The Kingdom of Aksum was one of the first countries after Armenia to accept Christianity, but Islam and Judaism have also had ties there for many centuries.

 Although ancient Egypt as a culture has very few similarities with the Egypt of today, the first cultures that resembled the early Egyptian dynasties began to form as far back as the 6th millennium BCE.
 Egyptian hieroglyphs, the world’s second oldest writing system after cuneiform, appeared around 3200 BCE, and King Menes formed the first unified kingdom around 3150 BCE.
 Thirty dynasties later, Egypt came under first Persian and then Greek rule.
 It came under the rule of the Islamic Caliphate soon after, and it has remained a majority Muslim nation ever since.
 The modern state of Egypt did not appear until the 20th century, when the Egyptians finally threw off British rule in 1952.